-The food Maine is known for includes lobster, or course.
+The food Maine is known for includes lobster, of course.
 (Steamed lobster and lobster rolls.)
 But do you know the other foods that this gorgeous state is known for?
 We spill the beans after visiting and eating our way through the state as we road-tripped along the coast!

 We had no idea blueberries were such a big thing in Maine until we visited!
 And by “big thing,” we mean they're everywhere.
 We're certainly not referring to their size, because they're small.

 We loved the blueberries in Maine, and I couldn't get enough of them.
 We had this fruit-food Maine is known for mixed in muffins, pie, ice cream, donuts, and cocktails when we were there.

 Dan and I took a food tour while we were in Portland, Maine, with Maine Foodie Tours.
 The first food of the tour was a blueberry muffin.
 I thought, “That's interesting that they would start with such a common food.”

 There happen to be a lot of Dunkin' Donuts shops in Maine.
 But we're not talking about the franchise's donuts when we say Maine is known for their donuts.
 We're talking about local mom-and-pop donut shops.
 Donuts in Maine are made with a potato base, not a cake base.

 We went to the famous shop Holy Donuts in Portland to try this sweet food Maine is known for.
 And it was so good!
 I couldn't believe how much I liked them.